 You must log out of other social media accounts before attempting to create a Duke OneLink (social media login).
 If you need assistance with creating a OneLink or logging in to your application please contact our office at firstname.lastname@example.org or our Applicant Help Desk at email@example.com

 The system requires you to submit information in 3 sections in order to complete your application.
 The first step is to answer all required questions and to submit the application form.

 - Four (4) letters of recommendation are required: 2 academic, 2 church.

 Please ask your recommenders to upload .pdf files.

 All applicants will be asked to provide recommenders' contact information as part of the online application.
 After you enter your recommender's information, the system will automatically send an email request to your recommender.
 The email will contain instructions guiding your recommender through the process of submitting a recommendation via our secure form.

 4. Pay the fee and submit your application

 A $55 non-refundable application fee is collected by credit card when you submit the online application.
-The online application must be submitted before you can upload required supplemental materials.
 We recommend that you submit your application as soon as possible to ensure that you have adequate time to upload all required supplemental materials by the final program deadline.